State and Local Cybersecurity Grant Program Fact Sheet

 - Build a cybersecurity workforce.

-Applicants who have completed and received approval of their initial requirements under Objective 1 can pursue any of the four program objectives in FY 2024.
-In FY 2024, applicants should continue to build from their previous projects submitted in FY 2022 and FY 2023 in accordance with their Cybersecurity Plan.
+Applicants who have completed and received approval of their initial requirements under Objective 1 can pursue any of the four program objectives in FY 2025.
+In FY 2025, applicants should continue to build from their previous projects submitted in previous fiscal years in accordance with their Cybersecurity Plan.

 Eligibility

 All 56 states and territories, including any state of the United States, the District of Columbia, Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands, are eligible to apply for SLCGP funds.
-To be eligible to receive FY 2024 SLCGP funding, states and territories must have fulfilled the initial SLCGP requirements of developing a CISA-approved Cybersecurity Plan, Cybersecurity Planning Committee List, and Charter.
-The designated State Administrative Agency (SAA) for each state and territory is the only entity eligible to apply for SLCGP funding.
+To be eligible to receive FY 2025 SLCGP funding, states and territories must have fulfilled the initial SLCGP requirements of developing a CISA-approved Cybersecurity Plan, Cybersecurity Planning Committee List, and Charter.
+The Governor-designated SLCGP State Administrative Agency (SAA) is the only entity eligible to submit SLCGP applications to DHS/FEMA.

 Funding Guidelines